jenncamacho/Used_Vehicles/README.md

 - Providing a clear rationale for the selection of the evaluation metric.

 ### Next steps and recommendations

+####Dealership owners should look at the follow features that determine highest vehicle price:

+- Low Odometer
+- Most recent Year

 More important that car price is profitability or realizing a higher price for a car in relation to the average expectation for that car.
 While an expensive car does not guarantee a more profitable car, we will assume or accept that a car at a higher price will bring in more revenue that cars at a lower price.
 We will try to keep all other factors constant.
 This will still tell us which cars a customer will value based on the fact that they are willing to pay a higher price for it.